Rajipraga/my-game/README.md

-this is an treasure game
+this is a treasure game